-The data in this table was collected during a period of transition from old definitions to new ones.
-When the Whistleblower Office found that the "other" closing reason was used more often than expected, it provided additional training and guidance on the information needed to properly apply the closing reason definitions.
-The Whistleblower Office will continue to examine trends in closing reasons, and may adjust definitions or add definitions to provide a more complete picture of action taken on whistleblower information.
+14 The data in this table was collected during a period of transition from old definitions to new ones.
+When the Whistleblower Office found that the "Closed-Other" closing reason was used more often than expected, additional training and guidance was provided to properly identify and apply the correct closing reason definitions.
+The Whistleblower Office will continue to examine trends in closing reasons, and may adjust definitions or add definitions to provide a more complete picture of actions taken on whistleblower information.